 Closure of Stephens House & Gardens

-We will also continue to monitor Government advice and inform the public through our website and social media channels should the current situation change.
+We will also continue to monitor all advice and will inform the public through our website and social media channels should the current situation change.

-Perhaps at this time you could take a moment to think about the team that provide the gardens for your pleasure free of charge throughout the year.
+We continue to ask that you take a moment to think about the team that provide the gardens for your pleasure free of charge throughout the year.
 These are the same staff that are currently being laid off because the house is not generating the income that we need to maintain the free access to the gardens.
 If you are not one of those that currently and very kindly makes a regular donation to the Trust to support our work this might the time to have a look at our website and look at the various ways you can donate. http://www.stephenshouseandgardens.com/get-involved/donate By doing this you can ensure that when this crisis is past we will still be here to reopen and provide the fantastic facilities you have enjoyed, probably without even realising how it was funded.

 We will always put the safety of those using the gardens and of our staff at the forefront of everything we do.